-This specialty curriculum sets out the specialist knowledge, skills, and capabilities for the attainment of the award of the Certificate of Completion of Specialty Training (CCST) and admission onto the Specialist List for Dental & Maxillofacial Radiology (DMFR).
+This specialty curriculum sets out the specialist knowledge, skills, and capabilities for the attainment of the award of the Certificate of Completion of Specialty Training (CCST) and admission onto the Specialist List for Dental and Maxillofacial Radiology (DMFR).

-It also demonstrates how Dental & Maxillofacial Radiology meets the GDC's Principles and Criteria for Specialist Listing.
-This standards-driven, transparent approach protects patients, the public, employers, and others through preparation of dentists to deliver high quality, safe, patient, and public-centred care as specialists within the UK healthcare system.
+It also demonstrates how DMFR meets the General Dental Council's (GDC) Principles and Criteria for Specialist Listing.
+This standards-driven, transparent approach protects patients, the public, employers, and others through preparation of dentists to deliver high quality, safe, patient and public-centred care as specialists within the UK healthcare system.

-The curriculum has been written by the Dental & Maxillofacial Radiology Specialty Advisory Committee (SAC). a constituent committee of the Advisory Board for Specialty Training in Dentistry (ABSTD).
+The curriculum has been written by the DMFR Specialty Advisory Committee (SAC), a constituent committee of the Advisory Board for Specialty Training in Dentistry (ABSTD).
 The SAC is responsible for and owns the specialty-specific content and learning outcomes of the relevant specialty curriculum.
-They are also responsible for the choice of assessment of both the generic and the specialty-content of the curriculum.
+They are also responsible for the choice of assessment of both the generic and the specialty content of the curriculum.

-The delivery of the curriculum via training and assessment providers is quality assured by the GDC using the Standards of Specialty Education.
-Successful completion of the relevant specialty training and assessment will lead to the award of a Certificate of Completion of Specialty Training (CCST) and successful candidates will be eligible to apply for inclusion on the relevant GDC specialist list and be eligible to use the title of "Specialist".
+The delivery of the curriculum via training and assessment providers is quality assured by the GDC using the Standards for Specialty Education.
+Successful completion of the relevant specialty training and assessment will lead to the award of a CCST and successful candidates will be eligible to apply for inclusion on the relevant GDC specialist list and be eligible to use the title of "Specialist".

-This curriculum will take effect for new trainees from September 2023.
+This curriculum will take effect for new trainees from September 2024.